What is equipment downtime?

 How to calculate equipment downtime

-Because the term “equipment downtime” can apply to any event that halts manufacturing, it’s important for an organization to first figure out what kind of downtime they want to calculate.
+Because this term can apply to any event that halts manufacturing, it’s important for an organization to first figure out what kind of downtime they want to calculate.
 For example, let’s say a factory has some particular problems with machines faulting out.
 They’ve identified that this is the main portion of their downtime, making it the most important variety of downtime for them to track.

 One way to calculate the cost of equipment downtime is to look at the loss of revenue over downtime periods.
 We can do this by looking at how many products are produced in a certain time period (per hour) against the amount of money made from each product.
 Then, we measure these numbers against how much downtime has occurred.